Estrelaa/AngularPenProse/Part4.md

 ## Aims

-The user should be able to specify what number buses should show up
+We want to be able to filter by who's borrowed our pens!
+The user should be able to type in a name and the location details should only display pens that have been lent to that person.

 ## FormsModule